Meet the Event Garde Team

 Lindsay attends trainings and industry conferences regularly to stay connected to the leaders in the field as well as the latest research.
 Lindsay also has extensive experience presenting her work of translating data into action and working with multidisciplinary groups at national conferences and symposiums.

-When she is isn’t working Lindsay enjoys reading, spending time with her three children, husband and friends.
+Lindsay enjoys reading, spending time with her three children, husband and friends.
 She also enjoys her escape from reality, her Pure Barre classes.

 St. Clair Shores, MI